G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

-To enhance the similarity between malicious clients for the third type of backdoor attacks, G$^2$uardFL computes the difference between $L_2$ norms of model updates of two clients $\opn{abs}(\Vert \Delta \bs{w}_{c_i}^r \Vert_2 - \Vert \Delta \bs{w}_{c_j}^r\Vert_2)$, using this to construct adjacency matrix $\mathbf{E}^r_3$.
-This stems from the fact that this type of attack constrains the magnitude of model updates of malicious clients to a pre-defined small constant $\eta$, as shown by the circle enclosed by a dashed line in Fig.~\ref{fig:flatten_weight}, resulting in an absolute difference between malicious weights that is close to $0$.
+To enhance the similarity between malicious clients for the third type of backdoor attacks, G$^2$uardFL computes the difference between $L_2$ norms of model updates of two clients $\opn{abs}(\lVert \Delta \bs{w}_{c_i}^r \rVert_2 - \lVert \Delta \bs{w}_{c_j}^r \rVert_2)$ and uses this to construct adjacency matrix $\mathbf{E}^r_3$.
+This stems from the fact that this type of attack constrains the magnitude of model updates of malicious clients to a pre-defined small constant $\eta$, as shown by the circle enclosed by a dashed line in Fig.~\ref{fig:flatten_weight}, resulting in an absolute difference between poisoned weights that is close to $0$.

 Given that the defender is unaware of the type of backdoor attacks, G$^2$uardFL applies the Z-Score Normalization to normalize each adjacency matrix and integrates these three adjacency matrices.
 Note that for the $L_p$ norm-based matrices, a smaller norm value signifies a higher similarity, which is the inverse of the cosine similarity-based matrix.
 Consequently, G$^2$uardFL alters elements within $\mathbf{E}_2^r$ and $\mathbf{E}_3^r$ to the opposite number after the normalization of norm-based matrices.